-The Vaccine Impact Modelling Consortium (VIMC) aims to generate transparently developed and well-documented vaccine impact and disease burden estimates for Gavi, the Vaccine Alliance, and the Bill and Melinda Gates Foundation.
+The Vaccine Impact Modelling Consortium (VIMC) aims to generate transparently developed and well-documented vaccine impact and disease burden estimates for Gavi and the Gates Foundation.
 For comparison purposes, the Consortium aims to employ at least two models per disease area included in its portfolio1.
 The below check-list is proposed for the baseline evaluation of models included in the Consortium.